 A one-stop source about accessory dwelling units, multigenerational homes, laneway houses, ADUs, granny flats, in-law units…

-AccessoryDwellings.org is edited by 3 volunteers in Portland, Oregon:
+AccessoryDwellings.org was founded, and is edited, by 3 volunteers in Portland, Oregon.
+You can email us at AccessoryDwellingsEditors@gmail.com

 Kol Peterson is an ADU advocate with a background in environmental planning.
 Kol lives in an ADU that he completed in 2011 and teaches regular ADU classes for homeowners.
 He also owns Caravan- The The Tiny House Hotel with his wife.
-Read more about Kol on his very thoroughly documented personal ADU design/build blog.
+Read more about Kol on his very thoroughly documented personal ADU design/build blog and at BuildingAnADU.com, which documents his latest ADU development project and provides resources for others who aspire to build their own ADU.
+In January, 2018, Kol released the book, Backdoor Revolution-The Definitive Guide to ADU Development.
+Kol can be reached at email@example.com

 Eli Spevak founded Orange Splot LLC in 1996, following a decade of work developing affordable housing with community-based nonprofits, to develop small communities of small homes.
 Completed projects have been featured in the New York Times, Sunset Magazine, NBC’s Today Show, and Portland’s annual Build It Green! tours.
 He has led bike tours of tiny homes, organized community residents to change Portland’s ADU regulations so more can get built, and constructed/renovated ADUs, detached bedrooms, and homes-on-wheels.
 Eli is in Cambridge, MA this year as a Loeb Fellow, focusing on policy and advocacy work to remove regulatory & financing barriers to space-efficient housing.
 Read more about Eli here.